devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

 In above situation you are dealing with a file, If that is a directory then use `-R` option along with both the commands.

-One more thing from the above situation is we are using two commands to change the owner and group, Where as we can do that with one single command
+One more thing from the above situation is we are using two commands to change the owner and group, Where as we can do that with one single command.

 `
 chown centos:devops sample.txt